osrf/ros2multirobotbook/src/integration_fleets_tutorial_cpp.md

 `follow_new_path` Have the robot follow a new path.
 If it was already following a path, then it should immediately switch over to this one.

+> Note:- The waypoints argument that will be given to the follow_new_path function of the RobotCommandHandle contains a list of `rmf_traffic::agv::Plan::Waypoint` objects that have a graph_index function.When that graph_index is non-null it can be passed to `Graph::get_waypoint` and then `Graph::Waypoint::get_map_name` can be called to check what the current map is for that waypoint.
+If there is a change in map name, then you robot should change its map.

+We don't provide an out-of-the-box hook for this because map switching logic is likely to vary too much between robots and deployments.
+For example, in a certain deployment you might need the robot to decompose a very large floor into multiple maps internally, but inside the RMF traffic system those multiple maps would all be part of one single map.
+In that case you'd need a dictionary of nav graph index -> robot's internal map name.

 - `waypoints`
   The sequence of waypoints to follow.
 When the robot arrives at a